fjb4/steeltoe-demo/README.md

     - Show AddDiscoveryClient() in Startup.cs
     - HttpClient has been augmented with DiscoveryHttpClientHandler in GetUpstreamContentCommand class
   - Run multiple instances of the backend service
-    - `cf scale backend -i 3`
+    - `cf scale breaking-news-service -i 3`
   - Wait for additional service instances to appear in service registry
-  - Show how calls to backend service are load balanced across the multiple service instances
+  - Calls to backend service are load balanced across the multiple service instances
-    - In the browser, each service has a number in parentheses after its name
-      - This is the application instance index
-    - Refresh the frontend service several times and the backend's instance index should change
 - [Circuit Breaker](https://steeltoe.io/docs/steeltoe-circuitbreaker/) Demonstration
   - Show the Circuit Breaker Dashboard
     - Note that all the circuits are closed